Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 4.3 Rally the Herd

 Behavior is contagious.
 People look to peers to decide what's normal.
-The Heaths cite the hotel towel-reuse studies by Robert Cialdini — signs saying "75% of guests in this room reused their towels" outperformed environmental appeals by 33%.
-Herd signals trump individual willpower.
-In a buyer org, this is why logo slides and case studies from competitors close deals — the prospect sees that "people like me" already made this change and the herd pull does the closing.
+The Heaths cite the hotel towel-reuse experiments (Goldstein, Cialdini, and Griskevicius): signs noting that most prior guests in that same room had reused their towels lifted reuse to about 44%, versus 35% for a standard environmental appeal.
+Social proof beat the moral argument.
+In a buyer org, this is why logo slides and case studies from direct competitors close deals — the prospect sees that "people like me" already made this change, and the herd pull does the closing.

 5. The Switch Operating System — Putting It Together